You and I know that everything we have belongs to the Lord. He is the owner and we are the stewards of all the material treasure He’s given us.

 God also wants you and me to be faithful in stewarding His Word and the spiritual gifts and opportunities He gives to us.

-This message will help you learn how to steward wisely what God has entrusted to you, so you can be fruitful in life, glorify the Lord, and enjoy all of His blessings.
-Please download your free MP3 copy today.
+Bayless explains more in his message, “Two Kinds of Treasure.”
+Order today, and learn how to steward wisely what God has entrusted to you, so you can be fruitful in life, glorify the Lord, and enjoy all of His blessings.
+Available on CD, DVD, and MP3.